 Through formal and informal positions, everyone can be a leader.
 Students leverage the strengths of community to reach common goals and use interpersonal skills for coaching and development.
 Through a process of learning and applying skills, students can accomplish measurable and meaningful change.

-We understand leadership as a collaborative process through which individuals create change in their communities, whether or not they hold a position of authority.
-Leadership can be learned through reflective experience, and must be practiced to achieve competency and excellence.
+We believe that leadership can be learned through reflective experience and must be practiced to achieve competency and excellence.

 - The Social Change Model of leadership, developed by the National Clearinghouse on Leadership Programs http://nclp.umd.edu/resources/social_change_model

 - The Council for the Advancement of Standards in Higher Education www.cas.edu/standards

 - Evaluating leadership outcomes for our students specifically by participating in the Multi-Institutional Study of Leadership www.leadershipstudy.net/about/#about-msl on a triennial schedule since its inception in 2006

 - Our University Values https://www.rochester.edu/aboutus/values:meliora, equity, leadership, integrity, openness, respect, and accountability.

 We adhere to the research and philosophy that leadership is: